mlr-org/mlr3keras/README.md

 All architectures can be parametrized and tuned using the `mlr3tuning` library.

 Open Issues:
+- Custom Optimizers / Losses / Activations
+  - As `keras` and it's ecosystem is constantly growing, the interface needs to be flexible and highly adaptable.
+We try to solve this using a `reflections` mechanism:
+    `keras_reflections` that stores possible values for exchangable parts of an architecture.
+    New methods can now be added by adding to the respective reflection.
 - More data types:
   - Currently `mlr3` does not support features such as images / audio / ..., therefore `mlr3keras` is
     not yet applicable for image classification and other related tasks.
 We aim to make this possible in the future!